wp-plugins/zedity/readme.txt

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

-**Boxes to design... outside the box!**

-Zedity has the right box for each type of content you need while creating your design:

-*   Audio box: to include songs, soundtracks, sound effects, voice overs, and so on.
-*   Color box: to add solid and gradient backgrounds, create shapes, etc.
-*   Text box: for any textual content, links, titles, slogans, descriptions, etc.
-*   Image box: to add images, including online images, with built-in effects and filters.
-*   Video box: to include videos from 4 major online services (more than 20 for the [Premium](http://zedity.com/plugin/wp)).
-*   Document box ([Premium](http://zedity.com/plugin/wp)): add online documents like slideshare, scribd, google_viewer, PDF documents, Microsoft Office documents, Apple Pages, Adobe Photoshop and Illustrator, and more.
-*   Html5 box ([Premium](http://zedity.com/plugin/wp)): the ultimate piece of flexibility!
-An example: have you got a PayPal button and you'd like it the Zedity way?
-Just copy paste the PayPal code into this box and the magic is done.
-The Html box gives you total power and endless possibilities!

-With its unique boxes, Zedity enables you to come up with any creative design you like!
-Do you think there's a need for another box or to add a feature to an existing one?
-We're glad to hear from you!

 **Advantages:**

 *   Design freedom: have you ever felt like "I wish I could just drag this object here" while creating your content?
 With Zedity that wish is now a reality!
 You can implement any creative design you want with no more layout constraints: any media (images, videos, docs, text, audios, buttons, etc.) can be placed exactly where and how you want, with drag and drop!